-The Centers for Medicare & Medicaid Services (CMS) include accredited CME as an improvement activity in the Quality Payment Program (QPP).
+The Centers for Medicare & Medicaid Services (CMS) include accredited CME as an improvement activity in the Merit-Based Incentive Payment System (MIPS) of the Quality Payment Program (QPP).
 This offers an opportunity for providers to demonstrate the value of CME in promoting clinician engagement in efforts to improve performance, quality, and safety.

 Accredited CME providers can support their clinician learners in several ways: you can help clinicians understand how to identify improvement activities, facilitate those activities, and then assist clinicians in attesting to their participation; and you can plan and present CME activities that will count as improvement activities.